 You can validate that Alphanumeric Sender is enabled on your account by following these steps:

-- Login to your account at www.twilio.com.
+- Login to your project at www.twilio.com/console.

 - From the left side navigation bar, click Programmable SMS .